HarshithRKumar/HarshithRKumar/README.md

 # 💫 About Me:
-I'm a final year Electrical Engineering student at PES University.
-Currently i'm working a project on early detection of Liver cancer.
+I'm a final year Electrical Engineering student at PES University.\n Currently i'm working a project on early detection of Liver cancer.